 One question that consistently comes up when meeting with clients is, “What do we do with leads that have not converted but are still MQLs and SQLs?
 The simple answer is that you recycle these leads into new lead nurturing campaigns or simply change them to a subscriber if they have no potential to become a customer or client.

-If you have questions about any part of the 7 Step Lead Generation Process and how it can help your business increase the number of leads you are generating each month, feel free to reach out and contact us.
+If you have questions about any part of this process and how it can help your business increase the number of leads you are generating each month, feel free to reach out and contact us.
 We love to talk about this kind of stuff.